aylex26/coding-dojo-spring-boot-1/README.md

 * Junit5

->**PS - We can also create the tables with liquibase or flyway for a better control and management of the project **
+>**PS - Also I create the rest of the tables and now we have flyway for a better control and management of the project**

 ### The requirement: